seanchen513/dcp/README.md

 - 3 - serialize deserialize BT
 - 8 - given BT, count unival subtrees
 - 24 - implement locking in BT
-- 48 - reconstruct BT from pre-order and in-order traversals
 - 50 - evaluate arithmetic expression given by BT
 - 80 - given BT, return deepest node
 - 83 - invert a BT (sideways)
-- 94 - given BT of ints, find max path sum between 2 nodes
-- 107 - print nodes in a BT level-wise
-- 110 - given BT, return all paths from root to leaves
 - 112 - given BT, find lowest common ancestor of two given nodes, where each node has a parent pointer
 - 115 - given 2 non-empty BTs s and t, check whether t has exactly same structure and node values with subtree of s
 - 116 - generate a finite but arb large BT quickly in O(1)
-- 117 - given BT, return level of tree with min sum
-- 135 - given BT, find min path sum from root to leaf
 - 146 - given BT where all nodes are 0 or 1, prune the tree so that all subtrees containing all 0s are removed
 - 196 - given BT, find most frequent subtree sum
 - 204 - given complete BT, count number of nodes faster than O(n)
 - 215 - given BT, return its bottom view
-- 223 - compute in-order traversal of a BT using O(1) space
 - 247 - given BT, determine whether or not it is height-balanced
 - 254 - given BT, convert it to a full one by removing nodes with only one child
-- 258 - given BT, print nodes in boustrophedon order
 - 284 - given BT and partic node, find all cousins
 - 326 - given seq, construct Cartesian tree (heap-ordered and in-order)
 - 327 - given two BTs, construct BT of sums
 - 357 - given BT in certain nested str rep, find depth of tree

+### Binary trees - Traversals
+- 48 - reconstruct BT from pre-order and in-order traversals
+- 107 - print nodes in a BT level-wise
+- 117 - given BT, return level of tree with min sum
+- 223 - compute in-order traversal of a BT using O(1) space
+- 258 - given BT, print nodes in boustrophedon order

+### Binary trees (BT) - Paths
+- 94 - given BT of ints, find max path sum between 2 nodes
+- 110 - given BT, return all paths from root to leaves
+- 135 - given BT, find min path sum from root to leaf
 - 394 - given BT and int k, return whether there is root-to-leaf path that sums to k

 ### Binary search trees (BST)